Ceremony and tradition

-Dr. Moore is a professor of philosophy at the University and has been a marshal at the UW commencement ceremonies for 25 years.
-For the past decade he has been the University Marshal.
-As such he is the official bearer of the mace, which symbolizes the governing power of the university, and the master of ceremonies at the University’s commencement and freshman convocation ceremonies.
-He is the first to welcome our incoming students at the freshman convocation and, four years later, it is his voice that announces the ceremonial conclusion of their undergraduate experience when he declares the “Commencement Exercises of the University of Washington are now closed.”
+The University Marshal is the official bearer of the mace, which symbolizes the governing power of the university, and the master of ceremonies at the University’s commencement and freshman convocation ceremonies.
+The University Marshal is the first to welcome our incoming students at the freshman convocation and, four years later, it is his voice that announces the ceremonial conclusion of their undergraduate experience when he declares the “Commencement Exercises of the University of Washington are now closed.”

 Dr. Moore began his address by noting that he not only likes commencement ceremonies, he has serious philosophical reasons for enjoying the occasion.
-He stressed the value of punctuation in life and cited John Dewey’s views that an experience, as distinct from the general flow of experience, has a beginning, a middle, and an end.
+He stressed the value of “punctuation” points in life and cited John Dewey’s view that “value most readily accrues to experience when we articulate it into episodes with beginnings, middles, and end.”
 The meaningfulness of an experience is necessarily bound up in this sense of form and in the arrival at an end point.

 At the University of Washington commencement ceremony, graduates once again experience the themes that were introduced at their freshman convocation – the academic regalia, the procession of the gowned faculty, the music, the mace and the four Ionic columns that symbolize the early beginnings of the university in 1861.
-Dr. Moore delivers the first official University greeting to the incoming students at convocation and places the “period” on their undergraduate life when he announces the close of the commencement exercises, picks up the mace and leads the recession.
+The University Marshal delivers the first official University greeting to the incoming students at convocation and places the “period” on their undergraduate life when he announces,four years later, the close of the commencement exercises, picks up the mace and leads the recession.

 Tying the past to the present and future